dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Configurable Rules: [CA1710](https://docs.microsoft.com/visualstudio/code-quality/ca1710-identifiers-should-have-correct-suffix)

-Option Values: List (separated by '|') of fully qualified type name followed by colon and the required suffix.
+Option Values: List (separated by '|') of type names with their required suffix (separated by '->').<br/>Allowed type name formats:
+  1. Type name only (includes all types with the name, regardless of the containing type or namespace)
+  2. Fully qualified names in the symbol's documentation ID format: https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format with an optional "T:" prefix.

 Default Value: None